-If you have children, this guide contains information about car seats and safe driving tips for teenagers.
+If you have children, this guide on road safety for parents contains information about car seats and safe driving tips for teenagers.

 Disclaimer: This list is provided as an information service only.
 It is not an exhaustive list of services or companies and is not an endorsement by OHSU of any company listed.